ngiann/ConvolvedGaussianProcessesExperiments/Synthetic1.md

 This experiment is coded in this [folder](Synthetics/Experiment2/).

-The purpose of this numerical experiment is to see verify that our code can correctly recover the mass parameter.
+The purpose of this numerical experiment is to verify that our code can correctly recover the mass parameter.

 This is a figure of the synthetically generated light curves: